ruteckimikolaj/django-rss-scraper/README.md

 ## Getting started

-- Clone the repo: `git clone ` + this repository url
+- Clone the repo: `git clone https://github.com/ruteckimikolaj/django-rss-scraper.git`

 Assuming you have docker and docker-compose installed on your computer: